saidolsol/mensabot_js/README.md

 # Mensabot Zürich by saidolsol and gingeneer

 This is a german speaking chat bot for the messenger app [Telegram](https://telegram.org).
 It was created to provide users with menus of all cafeterias on the ETH and UZH campuses in Zürich.
 Although this does work for ETH cafeterias, it turned out to be a little more difficult for the UZH cafeterias.
+We got it working with UZH mensas, but it just parses the html of the UZH website, so will break if they change anythin on the site.

 ### What it does

 Currently, the bot can do the following:
-* Provide the daily menu for all ETH cafeterias
+* Provide the daily menu for all ETH and UZH cafeterias
 * Provide opening hours for different businesses around the ETH city campus
 * Collect feedback and allow me to reply to it